What is FERPA?

 Other Types of Information

 FERPA deals with students’ educational records.
 The College maintains other records on current and former students (such as medical records, counseling records, employment records of students working for the College, and alumni records).
 These other records, while not specifically covered by FERPA, are still carefully safeguarded in order to protect privacy rights.
-Specifically, medical records are covered by HIPAA (Health Insurance Portability and Accountability Act) and Keystone’s Health Services follow these regulations.
+Specifically, medical records are covered by HIPAA (Health Insurance Portability and Accountability Act) and Keystone’s Student Counseling and Well-Being Center follow these regulations.
 In addition, our Office of Human Resources follows all regulations pertaining to the employment of a student.
 For information on records not covered by FERPA, the student should contact the appropriate office.

 Definition of Terms in this Policy